Business Management

 Learning Outcomes:

-Upon completing this course students understand how culture influences management tasks and how to devise communication strategies to accommodate cultural diversity.
+Upon completing this course alumni understand how culture influences management tasks and how to devise communication strategies to accommodate cultural diversity.
 They know how to structure and manage teams that embrace culturally diverse backgrounds and use these effectively.
 They are aware of the challenges of international and expat assignments and are able to measure performance, as well as reintegrate employees after an international assignment.
 They appreciate the challenge of communicating effectively across cultures and have developed strategies to achieve goals in a multinational, diverse setting.
 The following of the defined central competencies in Change & Sustainability will be developed further: decision-making and problem-solving, goal orientation, resilience and stress management, analytical skills & ability to judge.

 Superior module: